openstack-archive/networking-ovn/doc/source/admin/refarch/refarch.rst

 The two compute nodes contain the following components:

-* Three network interfaces for management, overlay networks, and provider networks
+* Two or three network interfaces for management, overlay networks, and optionally provider networks
 * Compute management (hypervisor)
 * Hypervisor (KVM)
 * OVN controller service (``ovn-controller``)
 * OVS data plane service (``ovs-vswitchd``)
 * OVS database service (``ovsdb-server``) with OVS local configuration (``conf.db``) database
-* Networking DHCP agent
-* Networking metadata agent
+* OVN metadata agent (``ovn-metadata-agent``)

+The gateway nodes contain the following components:

+* Three network interfaces for management, overlay networks and provider networks.
+* OVN controller service (``ovn-controller``)
+* OVS data plane service (``ovs-vswitchd``)
+* OVS database service (``ovsdb-server``) with OVS local configuration (``conf.db``) database

 .. note::

-   By default, deploying DHCP and metadata agents on two compute nodes provides basic redundancy for these services.
-For larger environments, consider deploying the agents on a fraction of the compute nodes to minimize control plane traffic.
+   Each OVN metadata agent provides metadata service locally on the compute nodes in a lightweight way.
+Each network being accessed by the instances of the compute node will have a corresponding metadata ovn-metadata-$net_uuid namespace, and inside an haproxy will funnel the requests to the ovn-metadata-agent over a unix socket.

+   Such namespace can be very helpful for debug purposes to access the local instances on the compute node.
+If you login as root on such compute node you can execute:

+   ip netns ovn-metadata-$net_uuid exec ssh user@my.instance.ip.address

 .. image:: figures/ovn-hw.png
    :alt: Hardware layout